 - Find question keywords with Answer the Public

 Pro tip: Don’t forget to also include branded keywords in your strategy.
-You can find out more here.
+Why?
+They help eCommerce websites:

-Every page of your store needs to optimized.
+Every page of your online store needs to be optimized.
 This can sound daunting, but it doesn’t have to be.
-A lot of what you do for shopper experience goes a long way to ensuring you’re optimized.
+A lot of what you do for the shopper experience goes a long way to ensuring you’re optimized.
 This includes: